ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part6.md

 ##Communicating the the Google Services

-The [0][Google HTTP Client Library for Java] provides an easy and convenient way to interact with JSON based webservices like the ones we'll be discussing today
+The [Google HTTP Client Library for Java][0] provides an easy and convenient way to interact with JSON based webservices like the ones we'll be discussing today

 We start our code by creating an `HttpTransport` and a` JsonFactory`.
 The type of `HttpTransport` that is to be used depends on the version of the target Android environment.